 Carbone Savoie is a privately-owned company.
 Therefore, there is no public WACC calculation.
 The WACC of Carbone Savoie has been computed by a leading investment banks in France (DC Advisory).
 The WACC has been calculated post-tax to be consistent with the funding gap (also calculated post tax).
 On May 7th 2019, Kepler Chevreux has publicly disclosed its calculation of the WACC of SGL Carbon, a competitor of Carbone Savoie.
 SGL Carbon WACC has been calculated at 9.1%, therefore very close from Carbone Savoie own WACC calculation (9.2%).

+Necessity of state aid

+According to point 28 of the IPCEI Communication, the aid must not subsidize the costs of a project that an undertaking would anyhow incur and must not compensate for the normal business risk of an economic activity.

+In order to assess the activities grouped under the IPCEI on Batteries, Carbone Savoie built a business model considering the incremental efforts and the incremental returns.
+The terminal value was assessed using the net book value of the assets at 31/12/2032.

+Carbone Savoie’s Internal Rate of Return for the IPCEI on Batteries is equal to 3,4 % without State aid, in a nominal scenario based on conservative and reasonable assumptions.
+It is almost six points below the company’s WACC (9,2 %).
+Thus, it is clear that the State aid does not subsidize the costs of a project that Carbone Savoie would anyhow have carried out.

 Proportionality of state aid

 Firm’s hurdle rate